How supplier diversity programs can help small businesses grow

 What is supplier diversity?

-Supplier diversity is an organizational commitment to do more business with small, minority, women, disabled, LGBT+ and veteran-owned businesses, which have traditionally been overlooked in funding and purchasing decisions.
-Many governments and corporations have established supplier diversity programs, and a recent survey found that 53% of companies say supplier diversity is a high priority3.
+Supplier diversity is an organizational commitment to do more business with minority, women, disabled, LGBT+ and veteran-owned businesses, which have traditionally been overlooked in funding and purchasing decisions.
+Many governments and corporations have established supplier diversity programs, and a survey of North American companies found that 53% say supplier diversity is a high priority3.

 By striving to increase supplier diversity, governments and corporations are helping diverse-owned businesses gain an equal share in the market.
 Supporting diverse businesses also helps create jobs and can benefit local communities.
 But supplier diversity is not just seen as the right thing to do.
 It is also good business.
 Supplier diversity programs expand the pool of potential vendors and promote competition in a supply base, which can improve product quality and drive down costs.